ajhalili2006/ajhalili2006/README.md

 ### Screen Time as an Dev

 I'm usually do coding whenever my other self (aka my mind) wants to, or if during the school year, probably on my free time.
+May not up-to-date as
+Gitpod don't preserve `/home` directories on workspace restarts.

 <details>